Subaio launches with ABN AMRO

-Subaio’s subscription management feature is now with ABN AMRO.
+Subaio’s subscription management feature is now live with ABN AMRO.
 This makes Subaio the first white label subscription management service for banks to go live in The Netherlands.

 “We are very happy that together with Subaio, Grip now offers customers easy insight into their subscriptions and recurring fixed costs,” says Roland Booijen, Director Apps & Digital Innovation at ABN AMRO.